danielscholl/azure-scripts/cli-scripts/k8s.md

 #>
 ```

-Deploy and validate a Kubernetes Cluster without RBAC
->NOTE: Optional
+__Option C: Create an Advanced Network Kubernetes Cluster__
+>Note: Requires the Virutal Network

+Create a  Kubernetes Cluster integrated with a custom vnet and deploy the application to it.

 ```powershell
 $NodeSize="Standard_D3_v2"